 I realise it’s not one of life’s ultimate goals, but it has to be said, I do pack well and I have 7 top tips for packing for ANY type of holiday.

-At least once during our holiday Chris will ask me if I’ve brought something or other.
+At least once during our holiday my husband Chris, will ask me if I’ve brought something or other.
 It’s like a test.
 Silence reigns while the cogs of my mind re-live the packing process of the previous day and the unpacking at our destination.

 “Yes!!”
 I exclaim and dash to find whatever it is, returning triumphantly waving said item like a trophy, the World Cup if you will.